 |

-The Aitutaki Lagoon is just magical - its crystal clear waters boast warm inviting temperatures, abundant colourful fish, magnificent coral formations and so much more.
+The Aitutaki Lagoon is pure.pristine and magical - the crystal clear waters are warm and inviting, abundant colourful fish, magnificent coral formations and so much more.

 This small island, with an equally small permanent population, boasts some very big and very beautiful churches, many of which the square footage of would not look astray in one of the larger metropolitan parishes in any city of the world today.
 Visitors are always welcome at Sunday services.